Is Alexander Technique Quackery?

 Alexander Technique teachers think that learning Alexander Technique movement skills also has indirect, cascading benefits to health.
 They do not treat back pain or neck pain or any other ailment.
 Alexander Technique teaches movement.
 However, over the years, many people have reported that the more efficient movement that is taught to individuals seems to have an indirect positive influence on many chronic conditions.

 An unusual model

 FM Alexander (1869-1955) suggested that human functioning was more complex than mechanical models suggested at the time.
 He observed that many human responses involved the coordination of the parts of the body.
 He observed that the coordination of the parts led to overall effects that were greater than the sum of those parts.
 He recognised that human movement was fine and nuanced.
-He saw that he lifting of an arm was not a mere mechanical event but also served to convey meaning, mood, skill and dexterity all at the same time.
+He saw that the lifting of an arm was not a mere mechanical event but also served to convey meaning, mood, skill and dexterity all at the same time.

 He suggested that there was probably an integrated organisational system of movement that allowed for skillful, lively and easy interplay with the world.